HenrikBengtsson/matrixStats/revdep/problems.md

 *   checking for unstated dependencies in vignettes ...
 NOTE
     ```
     '::' or ':::' import not declared from: ‘BiocManager’
-    'library' or 'require' calls not declared from:
+    'library' or 'require' call not declared from: ‘BiocManager’
-      ‘BiocManager’ ‘ggplot2’
     ```

 # cna